rlorimier/the-pink-silk/README.md

 ### As Visitor:

-* I want to be able to navigate through the website.
+* I want to see all packages available so I can decide what to buy.

-All pages are accessible to all visitors on the blog.
+  Option available at the navigation bar, Spa Packages.

-* I want to know how the blog was created.
+* I want to see reviews so I can decide if this is the right place for me.

-All users can have access to the About us page.
+  Option available at the navigation bar, Testimonials.

-* I want to read the book reviews.
+* I want to contact the Spa so I can have my queries answered.

-The pages with full reviews are accessible to all users clicking on the button ‘Read more’ at the Home page.
-The user can read the review, see the book cover, see the number of likes, and read the comments left from registered users.
+  Option available at the navigation bar, Contact.

+  Email and telephone number also available at the footer in every page.

-* I want to make comments and like the posts.
+* I want to be able to register so I can have my own account.

-This option is only available for registered users.
+  Option available at the navigation bar, Member Area - Register.

-* I want to leave a review
+* i want to know more about the Spa and it's cancelation policy.

-This option is only available for the blog admin.
+  Option available by clicking on Discover at the home page.

 ### As Registered User:

+* I want to write a testimonial so other users and the admin can read my opnion.

+  Option available at the navigation bar, Member Area - Testimonials.

-* I want to be able to navigate through the website.
+* I want to be able to login/out with no issues so I can have access to my profile.

-All pages are accessible to all visitors on the blog.

-* I want to know how the blog was created.

-All users can have access to the About us page.
+  Option available at the navigation bar, Member Area - Log In / Out.

+* I want to have a personal profile so I can store my information and see previous orders made.

+  Option available at the navigation bar, Member Area - My profile.

+### As Admin:

-* I want to read the book reviews.
+* I want to add new packages for sale so I can increase the options available.

-The pages with full reviews are accessible to all users clicking on the button ‘Read more’ at the Home page.
-The user can read the review, see the book cover, see the number of likes, and read the comments left from registered users.
+  Option available at Member Area - Add new package.

-* I want to make comments and like the posts.
+* I want to be able to edit existing packages so I can keep it updated.

-This option is available when the user is logged in to the blog, by accessing the book review page.
-The button to like the book review is just after the text, followed by the comment field.
+  Option available at every individual package page.

-* I want to leave a review.
+* I want to be able to delete existing packages so I can remove it if unavailable.

-This option is only available for the blog admin.
+  Option available at every individual package page.